Discover the Beauty and Diversity of Mexican Folk Art

 Blown Glass from Puebla, where the first factory was established by the Spaniards in 1542.
 Mexico City and Jalisco also have a long tradition of producing blown glass.

-Mexico's Folk Art is a wonderful expression of the values, history and richness of the people that create it.
+Mexico's Folk Art is a wonderful expression of the values, history, and richness of the people who create it.